Home » PHAENG WATERFALL KOH PHANGAN – The Complete Guide

 Best time to go to Koh Phangan

 You can visit Koh Phangan year-round, although there is a rainy season which lasts from September until November.
 The dry season is from late December to March and this is also the peak season.
-The weather is hot, bright and not too humid, just the perfect circumstances for lounging on the island’s fantastic beaches.
-We spent two weeks in June on Koh Phangan which is shoulder season, and had perfect sunny weather every day!
+The weather is hot, bright and not too humid, just the perfect circumstances for lounging on the fantastic beaches of Koh Phangan.

 More Koh Phangan travel inspiration